chenxiaolong/BCR/README.md

             // because no device supports stereo call audio.
             "channel_count": 1,

+            // The total wall time from when the recording process began to when
+            // it ended.
+If duration_secs_total is significantly lower than this
+            // value, then Android sent less audio to BCR than expected.
+            "duration_secs_wall": 3.0,

             // The total time in seconds that BCR read from the audio device.
             // (Equal to: frames_total / sample_rate / channel_count)
             "duration_secs_total": 2.0,